 The landing page is a very important component of your marketing campaign.
-It is here that you create a first impression for your audience; it is here that you partly create a lasting impression for existing and new customers; it is here that you lead them to your products page; it is here that the checkout process starts, and ultimately, that conversion we are all after.
+It is here that you create a first impression on your audience; it is here that you partly create a lasting impression on existing and new customers; it is here that you lead them to your products page; it is here that the checkout process starts, and ultimately, that conversion we are all after.
 Well, you get the point.

 What is a Landing Page?

-Some tend to confuse a landing page for a homepage.
+Some tend to confuse a landing page with a homepage.
 They are not exactly the same thing.
 A landing page is normally a customized webpage that shows up after a user clicks on an inbound link or advertisement.

 This page is more specific than the homepage and is characterized by one key feature: a strong call to action.
 So, what’s the big deal about landing pages?
-The truth is they have a proven track record of boosting conversion rates.
+The truth is, they have a proven track record of boosting conversion rates.
 However, sometimes you may need more than one to work for you.
 Actually, it is advisable to have one for every campaign you run.

 According to a marketing benchmarks report by Hubspot that involved over 7,000 businesses, it was established that there was a 55% increase in leads every time companies increased their number of landing pages from 10 to 15.
 That must mean something, right?

 Ideally, a landing page should include the following: